SparklyRenegade/AI-IMAGE-CLASSIFIER/README.md

 **Goals**
-Collect Images: Use Selenium to scrape images from the internet.
+Collect Images: Used Selenium to scrape images from the internet.

-Build CNN Model: Develop a CNN-based image classifier using TensorFlow.
+Build CNN Model: A CNN-based image classifier model has been developed using TensorFlow.

 Integrate Model: Deploy the model within a web application.